CyberT33N/extjs-cheat-sheet/README.md

 <br><br><br><br>

+<br><br>

+## View
+- The user interacts with Views, which display data held in Models.
+- You can easily say stuff that will get rendered.

 ## ViewModel
 - The ViewModel coordinates the changes between a Model’s data and the View's presentation of that data using a technique called “data binding”.